-According to a study by the U.S. Bureau of Justice Statistics1, more than 2 Million Americans are victims of workplace violence each year.
-Due to this workplace violence epidemic (which costs American business in excess of $36 billion annually2) and with the rate of employee theft growing at 15% annually, smart employers are focusing their efforts on best methods for employee selection.
-Most companies report that a bad hire costs between $8,000-$10,000, and some far more.1 Bureau of Justice Statistics Special Report: National Crime Victimization Survey
+According to a study by the U.S. Bureau of Justice Statistics1, more than 2 million Americans are victims of workplace violence each year.
+Due to this workplace violence epidemic (which costs American business in excess of $36 billion annually2) and with the rate of employee theft growing at 15% annually, smart employers are focusing their efforts on best methods for employee selection, including integrity tests in the workplace.1 Bureau of Justice Statistics Special Report: National Crime Victimization Survey

-Research – as well as feedback from past clients – suggests that applicants usually answer questions honestly; however, they generally under-report behaviors and problems.
+Research – as well as feedback from past clients – suggests that applicants usually answer honesty assessment questions truthfully; however, they generally under-report behaviors and problems.

-Some states and countries do have requirements surrounding the use of an Integrity Survey.
+Some states and countries do have requirements about integrity testing for employment.
 If you believe your state or country might have any issue, we suggest you check with your legal counsel.

-The assessment takes applicants an average of 10 - 15 minutes to complete.
-You will have to determine whether this is too much to ask, especially if you’re having them take additional tests, such as our Personality Profile or an aptitude/skill assessment.
-You can also offer the survey as a second step in the process, so that only final candidates are asked to complete the assessment.
+The Hire Success® integrity test takes applicants an average of 10 - 15 minutes to complete.
+You will have to determine whether this is too much to ask, especially if you’re having them take additional tests such as our Personality Profile or an Aptitude/Skill Assessment.
+You can also offer the test as another step in the process, so that only final candidates are asked to complete the assessment.

-Most of the time, asking these questions shows a sincere interest in finding the best candidates for the job and protecting your workplace.
+Most of the time, asking these questions and testing integrity shows a sincere interest in finding the best candidates for the job and protecting your workplace.
 You will have to determine if any potential damage to your reputation could result from asking these questions.
-We suggest that if you’re really concerned, it’s best to skip using the Integrity Survey.
+We suggest that if you’re really concerned, it’s best to skip using the integrity test.

-We do not suggest you use the Integrity Survey for current employees.
+We do not suggest you use the assessment to test integrity of current employees.